MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/create-appcontrol-policy-for-fully-managed-devices.md

   - Limit who can elevate to administrator on the device.

    Possible mitigations:
-  - Use signed WDAC policies and UEFI BIOS access protection to prevent tampering of WDAC policies.
+  - Use signed App Control policies and UEFI BIOS access protection to prevent tampering of App Control policies.
 - **Managed installer**<br>
     See [security considerations with managed installer](configure-authorized-apps-deployed-with-a-managed-installer.md#security-considerations-with-managed-installer)